kevinoh45TuD/pp1_zoo_website/README.md

 ![Picture of full nav-bar](/doc-media/nav-1280w.png)

-My navigation bar features the title of the website along with anchors to the 4 main pages that will be discussed below.
+The navigation bar features the title of the website along with anchors to the 4 main pages that will be discussed below.
 Clicking the title or 'home' on any page will have the same function of bringing the user to the home page / index.html

 ![Picture of highlighted nav-bar](/doc-media/header-640w.png)